TV Trivia: All in the Family

 Norman Lear struck comedy gold when he created All in the Family in 1969.
 In addition to the many spin-offs the series inspired, he also created other cutting-edge series such as Mary Hartman, Mary Hartman; Fernwood Tonight; Good Times; and One Day at a Time.
 Lear has won five Emmy Awards and 2 Peabody Awards.

 (“All in the Family” House Photo: Peter Greenberg)

 The house shown in the opening sequence for All in the Family, with the fictitious address given as 704 Houser St.

 A1.
 Edith‘s cousin Maude Findlay (who hated Archie), played by Bea Arthur, starred in her own series Maude from 1972-1978.
 The other spin-offs were:

 - The Jefferson’s (1975-1985) with Sherman Hemsley playing the Bunker’s former neighbour George Jefferson.

 - 1982-1983’s Gloria, starring Sally Struthers and continuing with a new life for Gloria as a vet assistant.

 - Archie Bunker’s Place, a continuation of the All in the Family show but with a different name, from 1979-1983.

 A2.
-Edith’s 50th Birthday had all the Bunkers (except Edith) busy preparing a surprise party for Edith; all the while a man (played by a 32 year old David Dukes) who had posed as a police detective, tried to rape Edith in the living room.
+Edith’s 50th Birthday had all the Bunkers (except Edith) busy preparing a surprise party for her, while a man (played by a then-32 year old David Dukes) who had posed as a police detective, tried to rape Edith in the living room.
 She eventually was saved when a burning cake in the kitchen oven gave her the opportunity to shove the cake in her attacker’s face.
-This episode has been shown by the NYPD and some rape crisis centres as a portrayal of rape from a woman’s point of view.
-Video clip below.